TheOGChips/tsudoku/README.md

 >`$ view README.md`
 >`$ nano -v README.md`

 **Note for inexperienced WSL users**: tsudoku will not be compilable or playable unless a WSL shell is opened first.
 A WSL shell should be easily accessible from either a PowerShell or Windows Command Prompt by running `wsl.exe` at the current terminal prompt.
 Also see the example below.
-If you are unsure how to install or setup WSL, please reference https://learn.microsoft.com/en-us/windows/wsl/install .
+If you are unsure how to install or setup WSL, please reference [Microsoft's instructions](https://learn.microsoft.com/en-us/windows/wsl/install).
 It's recommended to install on Debian Bullseye or newer.

 - Ex: Running tsudoku from Windows Command Prompt or PowerShell.